tchaudhry91/ts2019-challenges/docs/content/containerization/challenge1.md

 machine which is part of the Kubernetes cluster forwards traffic received on port `32644` to the Kubernetes Service we just created.

-In another terminal window, run this to verify that you can access the
+In another terminal window, run this to verify that you can access the service:
-service: `watch -d curl -s http://localhost:32644`.
-Of course, replace `32644` with the port number that you saw in the output.
+`watch -d curl -s http://localhost:32644`.
+You will have to replace `32644` with the port number that you saw in the output.

 You should see an output like this:

     Welcome to TS2019!
     Served from frontend-6f95c57495-7ppsf

+If no output shows up, please delete the service by running `kubectl delete -f service.yaml` and retry the previous step.
+At times, the `NodePort` service creation can fail.

 Congratulations, you've deployed a container and exposed it outside of the cluster!